A capitalisation threshold is the minimum purchase cost at which a business records an item as a fixed asset instead of expensing it immediately.

 Writing it into the asset policy

-A workable capitalisation policy fits on half a page: the threshold amount, what counts toward cost (delivery, installation), the grouped-purchase rule, how capitalised assets leave the books (disposal via an asset write-off), and a review date.
+A workable capitalisation policy fits on half a page: the threshold amount (and any class-specific amounts), what counts toward cost (delivery, installation), the useful-life test, the grouped-purchase rule, how capitalised assets leave the books (disposal via an asset write-off), and a review date.
 The half page saves an argument every time something ambiguous is bought.
+It usually lives inside the wider asset management policy, alongside the rules for tagging, custody and disposal.

 Related terms